-But if you love your breakfast toast, or don’t like the thought of eating a sandwich without spread, then there are still a few options that can fit into a cholesterol-lowering diet:-
+But if you love margarine on your breakfast toast, or don’t like the thought of eating a sandwich without spread, then there are still a few options that can fit into a cholesterol-lowering diet:-

 1. Olive/vegetable oil based spreads

 ‘Bertolli Original’ has 1.3g saturated fat per 10g portion (which is about 2 teaspoons) and tastes pretty good on toast with a tiny bit of salt added.
 ‘Flora Original’ has just 1g saturated fat per 10g portion.
 I haven’t eaten Flora in a while, but I’ve heard it’s also good.

 Like any food containing more than 1.5g saturated fat per 100g, these margarines should still be eaten in moderation, especially if you’re eating them with other foods containing saturated fat.